gislik/gisli.hamstur.is/slides/bitcoin.slides.markdown

 - Viewing web pages with a small tip for each ad not shown
 - Buying bandwidth from a WiFi hotspot by the kilobyte

+## Multi-signature accounts

+Certain number of a defined group of persons agree to sign the transaction

 ## Dispute mediation

 A 3-party can approve or reject a transaction in case of disagreement between the other parties without having control on their money

-## Multi-signature accounts
+## Oracles

-Certain number of a defined group of persons agree to sign the transaction

 ## Financial instruments

+- Trustless collaterized lending

+- Bonds

+- Funds with policies

+- Exchanges (Ripple)